bjzelvelder/GABBI/README.md

 GABBI only requires three arguments to run: ```--chr-genomes```, ```--guide-tree```, and ```--add-genomes```.
 Thus, we need to [download](#downloading-ncbi-genomes) and [organize](#organizing-directory-architecture) the genomes that will be used for the probe design and provide a phylogenetic tree of the chromosome-level genomes to [guide the genomic alignment](#getting-a-guide-tree).
 But first, there are a few things to note on how to [choose those genomes](#choosing-representative-taxa).

 ### Choosing representative taxa
 Ultimately, the goal of a probe set is to efficiently hybridize with the fragmented DNA of any taxon belonging to the targeted taxonomic group.
 Thus, we want as much as possible that our probe sequences map the actual variation of each targeted locus.
 As we cannot represent the entire diversity of our taxonomic target in the probe design (otherwise why would we even bother with probe design?), we have to rely on a drastic subsample of its diveristy by a handful of representative taxa.
-Historically, very few genomes were used to represent large taxonomic scales (e.g. only 6 taxa represent the 400k species of the Coleoptera UCE probe set; [Faircloth 2017](#references)), but thanks to the growing number of whole-genomes available, we can greatly improve this number.
+Historically, very few genomes were used to represent large taxonomic scales (e.g. only 6 taxa represent the 400k species of the Coleoptera UCE probe set; [Faircloth 2017](#references)), but thanks to the growing number of available complete genomes, we can greatly improve this number.
 Nonetheless, here are a few things you should have in mind:
 - Avoid the taxonomic redundancy in representative genomes.
 Some genus/tribe are often overrepresented among available genomes whereas entire families can be missing.
 Reducing the taxonomic redundancy in the genome set should prevent selected markers to appear more shared than expected.
 - Be aware that providing too many genomes can rapidly become computationnaly intensive.
 Further research is needed to quantify an optimum, but providing one or two taxa per taxonomic tribe should be enough to cover their genetic variation.
-- Genomic alignment should be conducted on chromosome-level (or very high quality) genomes and validated with a separate set of additional genomes.
-But testing the final probe set with a third set of genomes/raw data can also be useful!
+- Genomic alignments should be conducted on chromosome-level (or very high quality) genomes and validated with a separate set of additional genomes.
+But testing the final probe set with a third set of assembled or unassembled data can also be useful (see [What to do next?](#what-to-do-next)).

 With that in mind, you can check available genomes at [NCBI](https://www.ncbi.nlm.nih.gov/datasets/genome/) and play with filters and column selection to fine-tune your selection.

 ### Downloading NCBI genomes
-Once you have chosen the genomes you want to represent in your probe design, you can either download them manually or use the ```download_genomes_ncbi.sh``` script to download them.
-In this case, you must install the ```ncbi_datasets``` command-line program [here](https://www.ncbi.nlm.nih.gov/datasets/docs/v2/command-line-tools/download-and-install/).
-If you have conda installed, simply run:
+Once you have chosen the genomes you want to represent in your probe design, you can download them manually but I recommend you to use the ```download_genomes_ncbi.sh``` script to download and organize them automatically.
+To do so, you must install the ```ncbi_datasets``` command-line program [here](https://www.ncbi.nlm.nih.gov/datasets/docs/v2/command-line-tools/download-and-install/); if you have conda installed, simply run:
 ```
 conda install -c conda-forge ncbi-datasets-cli
 ```
-Then, download the NCBI table of your active selection, making sure that you have **selected the Assembly Level column** (to let the script organize genomes accordingly):
+Then, download the NCBI table of your active selection, making sure that you have **selected the Assembly Level column** (the script will separete chromosome-level and other genomes accordingly):

 <p align="center">
   <img src="/image/screenshot_ncbi.png" alt="NCBI_screenshot" width="600"/>
 </p>

-To download genomes of your downloaded table, give it as an argument to the script:
+Then, give the NCBI table as an argument to the script that will download, rename and organize genomes depending on organism names, assembly accessions and assembly levels:

 ```
 ./download_genomes_ncbi.sh [path_to_ncbi_table]
 ```

 ### Organizing directory architecture
+If you downloaded your genomes from NCBI using the ```download_genomes_ncbi.sh``` script as above, genomes should already be well organized, but you can still move some chromosome level genomes to the ```additional_genomes/``` folder if you don't want them to be part of cactus whole-genome alignment (see [Choosing representative taxa](#choosing-representative-taxa).

-As you can tell by the ```example_data``` directory architecture, each genome must be in its own subfolder named after the taxon name you want to keep during the analysis.
+As you can tell by the ```example_data``` directory architecture, each genome must be in its own subfolder, typically named after the taxon name you want to keep during the analysis.
 The ```download_genomes_ncbi.sh``` script should have organized your genome selection in this way, but you can obvisouly add your own genomic alignments by following the same logic (simply make sure that they have the ```.fasta``` or ```.fna``` file extension).
-You can also transfer chromosome level genomes to the ```additional_genomes/``` folder if you don't want them to be part of the genome alignment step (see [Choosing representative taxa](#choosing-representative-taxa).

 High quality, chromosome-level genomes are strongly recommended for cactus whole-genome alignments, so they need to be stored in a seperate folder as other genomes to be parsed through the ```--chr-level-genomes``` option.
 Here is how your directory architecture should look like: